-ENGC 1101 College Writing 4 cr
+□ ENGC 1101 College Writing 4 cr

-Complete one o f the following three courses:
+Complete one of the following three courses:

-COMM 1101 Fundamentals of Public 3 cr
+□ COMM 1101 Fundamentals of Public 3 cr

 Speaking

-COMM 1111 Interpersonal 3 cr
+□ COMM 1111 Interpersonal Communication 3 cr

-Communication

-COMM 1121 Small Group Communication 3 cr
+□ COMM 1121 Small Group Communication 3 cr

-Complete one course from MnTC Goal 3 or 4 (3 Credits)
+□ Complete one course from MnTC Goal 3 or 4 3 cr

+□ Complete one course from MnTC Goal 5 3 cr

+□ Complete one course from MnTC Goal 6 3 cr

-Complete 6 credits from two different of the following MnTC Goals 7, 8, 9 or 10
+□ Complete 6 cre MnTC Goals 7, edits from two different of the following 8, 9 or 10 6 cr

-Complete additional MnTC courses to reach a minimum of 30 MnTC Credits
+□ Complete additional MnTC courses to reach a minimum

+of 30 MnTC Credits

-- If needed, complete additional courses to reach 60 college-level credits total. - Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - Earn a minimum of 20 college-level credits at Normandale.
+- If needed, complete additional courses to reach 60 collegelevel credits total. - Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - □ Earn a minimum of 20 college-level credits at Normandale.